 4. Yellow Lentils

-Another common variety found in Indian cuisine, yellow lentils are the star of the show in this Yellow Lentil Dal with Curry recipe.
+Another common variety found in Indian cuisine, yellow lentils are the star of the show in this Yellow Lentil Dal with Curry recipe from Girl and the Kitchen.
 Creamy, nutritious, and filled with aromatic spices, you'll love whipping up this simple dish during the week for a quick meal.

 5. Black Lentils/ Beluga Lentils

 Black lentils make a great side dish to pair with fish or chicken.
-You have to try this Black Lentil Salad with Chickpeas and Mint Lemon Dressing.
-Toss in some cooked couscous to complete this vegetarian meal.
+You have to try this Black Lentil Salad with Chickpeas and Mint Lemon Dressing from Italian Food Forever.
+Toss in some cooked couscous to complete this vegan meal.